Xcraft-Inc/xcraft-guldan/README.md

 # 📘 Documentation du module xcraft-guldan

-# Gul'dan

-> Gul'dan is a powerful orcish warlock in the Warcraft universe
-> who made a pact with the demonic Burning Legion, corrupting the
-> orcish Horde and playing a pivotal role in their invasion of
-> Azeroth.
-His pursuit of power led to the transformation of Draenor
-> into Outland, and he remains a recurring villain associated
-> with fel magic and manipulation in the Warcraft lore.
+> Gul'dan is a powerful orcish warlock in the Warcraft universe who made a pact with the demonic Burning Legion, corrupting the orcish Horde and playing a pivotal role in their invasion of Azeroth.
+His pursuit of power led to the transformation of Draenor into Outland, and he remains a recurring villain associated with fel magic and manipulation in the Warcraft lore.

 ## Aperçu